Do individual healthcare professionals qualify as a Health Organization?

 Yes, you can include their support form with your application, but if the Health Organization is not accepted, the application will be immediately withdrawn.

-Health Organizations can be involved in all these activities provided they also have direct experience delivering healthcare services in Canada that are relevant to the story.
-These services may encompass a wide range of medical and health-related offerings aimed at promoting health and enhancing overall well-being of people.
+Health Organizations can be involved in all these activities provided they also are currently delivering professional healthcare services in Canada that are relevant to the story.
+These healthcare services must involve direct care or treatment that supports physical, mental, emotional, or spiritual well-being provided by, or under the supervision of an authorized medical practitioner.

 Here is a listing of authorized medical practitioners in Canada by province to help you get started.
 The authorized medical practitioner must hold formal medical qualifications and be actively registered with a Canadian medical regulatory authority (e.g. college or board).
 They must also be willing to provide feedback on the creative materials.